 Staying on top of trends, communicating them to stakeholders in a storytelling fashion, and continually looking for different, better ways to do things will highlight BRMs as innovators and educators focused on helping businesses grow.

-Define innovation opportunities by marrying business need with creative thinking.
+Define innovation opportunities by marrying business needs with creative thinking.
 Create “opportunity catalogs” that you can share with your business partners.
 Engage others to prototype and test solutions on a small scale to see if they would address larger issues before building a full-scale solution.
 Drive the effort and make sure it gets off the ground and addresses the original opportunity.

 A key aspect of BRM success is delivering results.
 Taking action on ideas and opportunities shows business partners that BRMs are action-oriented and not afraid to trial their ideas to show success.

-Consider holding events for your business partners for them to get a sense of the power and advancement technology, and how it can affect their business.
+Consider holding events for your business partners for them to get a sense of the power and advancement of technology, and how it can affect their business.
 Think about: